Reppuk/Apples_appointment/README.md

-so this code is one of my first python projects.
-I combidned some of my knowledge fro mthe "coding with mosh" beginner python yt vid.
-Some knowledge that a guy from tutor.com tuaght me.
+so this code is one of my first Python projects.
+I combined some of my knowledge from the "coding with mosh" beginner Python yt vid.
+Some knowledge that a guy from tutor.com taught me.

-the code is kinda like as if you were gonig to an appointment and checking it. o have no idea on hot github works so yeahh
+the code is kind of like if you were going to an appointment and checking it. o have no idea on how github works so yeahh